plla1981/Snacks/md-en/KS0564 Keyestudio Motion Sensing Glove Gesture Control Smart Car for Arduino.md

 ## **Projects**

-Note: G and GND on the expansion board are negative poles to connect with G, GND and - on sensors, while V and VCC are positive poles to connect with 5V power interfaces like V, VCC and +.
+<span style="color: rgb(255, 0, 0);">Note: G and GND on the expansion board are negative poles to connect with G, GND and - on sensors, while V and VCC are positive poles to connect with 5V power interfaces like V, VCC and +.</span>

 ------